 The Big Local Partnership is a way for local people to guide the overall direction of the Big Local in our area and provide recommendations in good faith about how the area can be improved.

-Big Local Impact is one of the 150 areas in England that have been given The Big Lottery money to help the local people make their environment a better place to live and work.
+Big Local Impact is one of the 150 areas in England that have been given funding from the National Lottery to help the community make their environment a better place to live and work.
 The Lottery money has been allocated to some of the areas where the community does not apply for or receive grants from the Lottery money.
 The Big Local programme addresses this anomaly and redresses the balance.

 This is a long term programme running over a period of 10 years.